HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/mac-os-architecture/macos-ipc-inter-process-communication/README.md

 ### Port Rights

 Port rights, which define what operations a task can perform, are key to this communication.
-The possible **port rights** are:
+The possible **port rights** are ([definitions from here](https://docs.darlinghq.org/internals/macos-specifics/mach-ports.html)):

 * **Receive right**, which allows receiving messages sent to the port.
 Mach ports are MPSC (multiple-producer, single-consumer) queues, which means that there may only ever be **one receive right for each port** in the whole system (unlike with pipes, where multiple processes can all hold file descriptors to the read end of one pipe).
   * A **task with the Receive** right can receive messages and **create Send rights**, allowing it to send messages.
 Originally only the **own task has Receive right over its por**t.